Yep, Masks And Protective Gear Are Still Hard To Get — Especially For Small Buyers

 'The federal government should be coordinating this'

 Robin Cogan, who writes The Relentless School Nurse blog, said her school district in Camden, N.J., is having trouble sourcing protective gear for teachers and staff.
-She said she's heard from fellow school nurses in other cash-strapped districts who have been told to provide their own PPE when classes resume.
+She said she has heard from fellow school nurses in other cash-strapped districts who have been told to provide their own PPE when classes resume.

 "We should not be asking our first responders, who are the school nurses, to get their own equipment.
 To me, that's unconscionable," Cogan said.